lerna-lite/lerna-lite/README.md

 | 🏃 [run](https://github.com/lerna-lite/lerna-lite/tree/main/packages/run#readme)         | `npm i @lerna-lite/run -D -W`      | run npm script in each workspace package           |
 | 👓 [watch](https://github.com/lerna-lite/lerna-lite/tree/main/packages/watch#readme)     | `npm i @lerna-lite/watch -D -W`    | watch for changes & execute commands when fired |

-> **Note** since the `publish` package depends on the `version` package, you could simply install `@lerna-lite/publish` and that will automatically provide you the `version` (command) package behind the scene.
+> **Note** since the `publish` package depends on the `version` package, you could simply install `@lerna-lite/publish` to automatically give you access to the `version` command.

 ### Usage

-Add custom NPM Scripts or simply run the commands in a shell with Lerna-Lite CLI, you can see below very basic lerna scripts samples.
+Add custom NPM Scripts or simply run the commands in your shell with the Lerna-Lite CLI, you can see below some very basic lerna script samples.

 ```js
 // package.json / npm scripts